-Important information provides a brief overview of the important provisions of the Taxi Industry (Contract Drivers) Contract Determination 1984, which applies to Drivers in the Taxi Industry within the Greater Metropolitan Transport District (as defined in section 108 of the Transport Administration Act 1988 (NSW)).
+This guide helps to provide a brief overview of the important provisions of the Taxi Industry (Contract Drivers) Contract Determination 1984, which applies to Drivers in the Taxi Industry within the Greater Metropolitan Transport District (as defined in section 108 of the Transport Administration Act 1988 (NSW)).

 What is the Taxi Industry (Contract Drivers) Contract Determination 1984?

-The Determination provides for minimum terms and conditions of engagement between a taxi owner/operator and a driver of a taxi.
-Any taxi owner/operator engaging drivers must display a copy of the Taxi Industry (Contract Drivers) Determination 1984, in a conspicuous location at the place of business and/or depot.
-You can download the Determination here
+Any taxi owner/operator engaging taxi drivers must display a copy of the Taxi Industry (Contract Drivers) Determination 1984 in a clearly visible location at their place of business and/or depot.

 Who does the Determination apply to?

-The Determination applies to a contract of bailment (that is, the operation of) a taxi cab in the Greater Metropolitan Transport District as defined. (as defined in section 108 of the Transport Administration Act 1988 (NSW)).
+It applies to a contract of bailment of a taxi cab in the Greater Metropolitan Transport District as defined. (as defined in section 108 of the Transport Administration Act 1988 (NSW)).

 A copy of the Determination must be made available for drivers.
-Taxi owners/operators are required to display a copy of the Determination in a conspicuous place which is available to the driver/s.
-You can download the Determination here
+Taxi owner/operators are required to display a copy of the Determination in a clearly visible place which is available to the driver.

-This Determination applies when you drive a taxi cab in the Greater Metropolitan Transport District.
-Different provisions apply to driving taxi cabs in Newcastle, Wollongong and other country areas.
-For further information about driving taxi cabs in those areas, view the NSW Transport website.
+It applies when you drive a taxi cab in the Greater Metropolitan Transport District.
+Different provisions apply to driving taxi cabs in country and regional areas.

 Can the provisions of the Determination be changed by private agreement?

-A bailee is an individual who holds a current NSW Taxi Driver Authority and takes a cab on bailment from the bailor (taxi cab owner/operator).
-Taking a cab on bailment means an agreement to drive the taxi cab under the conditions of the Contract Determination.
-A bailee can be a permanent or casual driver.
+A bailee is a driver who holds a current NSW Taxi Driver Authority and takes a taxi cab on bailment from a taxi owner/operator, known as a bailor.
+Taking a taxi cab on bailment means an agreement to drive the taxi cab under the conditions of the Contract Determination.
+A driver can be permanent or casual.

-- at least 220 night shifts per year; or
+- At least 220 night shifts per year.

-Casual: A casual bailee is not a permanent driver and is not entitled to any sick, or annual leave.
+Casual: a driver who is not permanent and is not entitled to any leave.

-Shift means the usage of a taxi cab by a driver for a period as agreed between you and the driver of at least nine (9) hours.
+A shift means the usage of a taxi cab by a driver for a period of at least 9 hours, as agreed between you and the driver.

-Day shift means a shift of at least nine (9) hours but not more than twelve (12) hours and at least 75(%) per cent of the hours are between 3 am and 3 pm.
+A day shift means a shift of at least 9 hours but no more than 12 hours, where at least 75% of those hours are between 3am and 3pm.

-Night shift means a shift of at least nine (9) hours but not more than twelve (12) hours and at least 75(%) per cent of the hours are between 3 pm and 3 am.
+A night shift means a shift of at least 9 hours but not more than 12 hours, where at least 75% of those hours are between 3pm and 3am.

 How do I know if I’m a permanent driver?

-- A casual driver - is not a permanent driver and is not entitled to any sick or annual leave.
+A casual driver is someone who is not permanent and is not entitled to any leave.

 What payment am I entitled to as a driver?

-A driver can be paid by a set percentage as a commission or pay a fixed amount from the takings to the taxi owner/operator and the driver keeps the balance remaining from chargeable fares.
+A driver can be paid by a set percentage as a commission, or can be paid a set pay-in from the takings to the taxi owner/operator and keep the balance remaining from chargeable fares.

-There are two (2) methods of payment, as set out in Schedule I of the Determination.
+There are 2 methods of payment, as set out in Schedule 1 of the Determination.
+They are:

-Method I – Commission Industry experience will determine the commission percentage.
-First year permanent drivers are entitled to 45(%) per cent of all chargeable fares taken, including GST.
-Casual or second and subsequent year permanent drivers are entitled to 50(%) per cent of all chargeable fares taken, including GST.
+Industry experience will determine the commission percentage.
+First year permanent drivers are entitled to 45% of all chargeable fares taken, including GST.
+Casual or second and subsequent year permanent drivers are entitled to 50% of all chargeable fares taken, including GST.
 A driver can retain all tips.

 Who chooses the payment method?